Convoy ONS 5: U-Boats

 Ranged against the convoy were 58 U-boats in 3 patrol lines, gruppe Specht (Woodpecker) with 17 boats south of Greenland on the western side of the Air Gap, gruppe Meise (Blue Tit) with 30 boats east of Greenland covering the northern route, and gruppe Amsel (Blackbird) with 11 boats, south of Meise covering the southern route.
 Meise had been assembled to catch Convoy SC 127, which had been identified by B-Dienst, but on 26 April the convoy had slipped through a gap in the line and escaped undetected.
 On 27 April, BdU re-organised gruppe Meise and the boats furthest east formed a new gruppe Star (Starling), of sixteen U-boats, in a north–south line (a rake) at 30°W between latitudes 61°50′ and 57°00′N, roughly 420 nmi east of Greenland.
 The boats were to be ready by the morning of 28 April to intercept the next ON convoy on the eight-day cycle and the northern end of the line was adjacent to the track of Convoy ONS 5.
 In the morning of 28 April the convoy was at 61°45′N, 29°11′W, turning onto a south-westerly heading.
 By the morning of 29 April it would pass through 30°W to 34°51′W.

 Ships involved

-Convoy ONS 5 comprised 42 ships and 16 escorts, (though not all were present at the same time); 13 ships were lost in the course of the 7-day engagement.
-Wolfpacks Star and Finke comprised 43 U-boats altogether (though again, not all had been in contact throughout); 6 of these were lost.
+Convoy ONS 5 comprised 42 ships and 16 escorts (including reinforcements and detachments) 13 ships were sunk during the seven days that the convoy was under attack.
+Gruppe Star and gruppe Finke comprised 43 U-boats, not all in contact throughout; six were sunk.